semrush/intergalactic/website/docs2/components/filter-trigger/filter-trigger.md

 ## Description

-**FilterTrigger** is a component for using as an active state of a filter.
+**FilterTrigger** is one of the [BaseTrigger](/components/base-trigger/base-trigger) types for using as an active state of a filter.
 Commonly it's placed above the data it filters.

 This component helps users to: